Garden District Eggs

 Recipe courtesy Ti Martin and Jamie Shannon, From Commander's Kitchen, Broadway Books 2000.

-Recipe courtesy Tory McPhail
+Recipe courtesy of Tory McPhail